How to Landscape Your Home to Help Prevent Burglaries

 Knowing how a typical burglar thinks and acts can help you in making decisions about designing the landscaping around your home.
 Keep in mind not only the front yard but also the backyard and sides of your home, especially if they are not visible from the street.

 In a pivotal article, The Anatomy of a Burglary, the Washington Post pinpointed telling details about most burglaries.
 On average, burglars take about 60 seconds to break into a home.
 Most burglaries happen from 10 a.m. to 3 p.m. and last eight to 10 minutes.
 Tactics for deterring break-ins should aim to make it more difficult to get into and out of the home and to do so undetected.
 That’s where strategic landscaping can help.

 Crime Prevention Through Environmental Design

-The Anchorage Police are among those who recommend CPTE.
+The Anchorage Police are among those who recommend CPTED.
 “Each year, Anchorage Police respond to 1500 to 2000 burglaries and well over 300 robberies.
 Don’t become a victim—use these recommendations to increase the safety and security of your home or business,” they say.
-They offer the full set of CPTE recommendations free on their website.
+They offer the full set of CPTED recommendations free on their website.
 We will highlight several key recommendations here.

 6 Landscaping Tips to Reduce Your Break-in Risk

-Remember, you may see a house surrounded by a stone wall, thick hedges and dense trees as a private sanctuary.
-A criminal sees it as an easy target.
+Remember, although a house surrounded by thick hedges, a stone wall, and dense trees looks like a private sanctuary.
+A would-be burglar sees it as a potentially easy target.